djlint/djLint/docs/src/docs/configuration.md

 ## profile

-Set a default profile for the template language.
-The profile will disable linter rules that do not apply to your template language, and may also change reformatting.
+Set a profile for the template language.
+The profile will enable linter rules that apply to your template language, and may also change reformatting.
 For example, in `handlebars` there are no spaces inside {% raw %}`{{#if}}`{% endraw %} tags.

 Options:

 :::content

-- html
+- html (default)
 - django
 - jinja
 - nunjucks (for nunjucks and twig)